KMU-Dev/install-anatomy-dictionary/README.md

 ## Notice :heavy_exclamation_mark::heavy_exclamation_mark:

-**When running this app in computer in the classroom, make sure you have uninstalled F-secure or it will block downloading.**
+1. **When running this app in computer in the classroom, make sure you have uninstalled F-secure or it will block downloading.**
+2. **Please go to "chrome://settings/editDictionary" to remove old anatomy dictionary before installing new histology dictionary when installing this app in your own computer.**

 ## Install